Solar-network/docs/docs/guidebook/contribution-guidelines/gsod.md

 ![gsod](./assets/gsod-banner.png)

-The Swipechain Blockchain Platform is continuously expanding with it's modular Core design and extensive range of peripherals accompanying it.
+The Solar Blockchain Platform is continuously expanding with it's modular Core design and extensive range of peripherals accompanying it.
 At this stage of development, we feel it would now be the appropriate time to apply for the Google Season of Docs program.
 This initiative will allow aspiring technical writers to hone their skills in the art of technical writing, as well as helping to evaluate and improve our documentation.
-You will be able to to work tightly with the Swipechain Team and our large technical community.
-Swipechain has always felt a huge amount of pride with our Open Source approach and we feel that participating in Open Source programs such as GSoD is not only important for Swipechain, but also for the wider Open Source community.
+You will be able to to work tightly with the Solar Team and our large technical community.
+Solar has always felt a huge amount of pride with our Open Source approach and we feel that participating in Open Source programs such as GSoD is not only important for Solar, but also for the wider Open Source community.

 [[toc]]

-## What Is Swipechain?
+## What Is Solar?

-Swipechain empowers everyone, regardless of their aim or technical background, to quickly and easily leverage blockchain technology.
-In this current landscape of hype and empty promises, Swipechain acts as a beacon for individuals, enterprises, and communities who wish to make a real difference and apply blockchain technology to reach their individual goals as well as improve society.
-Swipechain offers a technology stack, unique in its simplicity, to create and deploy standalone blockchains for any use case.
-These newly created blockchains will have the ability to interoperate through Swipechain SmartBridge Technology.
-Swipechain is also turning Smart Contracts on their head with what is called Swipechain Logic, a collection of tools including custom transaction types, templates, and plugins.
+Solar empowers everyone, regardless of their aim or technical background, to quickly and easily leverage blockchain technology.
+In this current landscape of hype and empty promises, Solar acts as a beacon for individuals, enterprises, and communities who wish to make a real difference and apply blockchain technology to reach their individual goals as well as improve society.
+Solar offers a technology stack, unique in its simplicity, to create and deploy standalone blockchains for any use case.
+These newly created blockchains will have the ability to interoperate through Solar SmartBridge Technology.
+Solar is also turning Smart Contracts on their head with what is called Solar Logic, a collection of tools including custom transaction types, templates, and plugins.
 This brings decentralized computing and workflows into a more secure, adaptable, and scalable environment.
-Most importantly, the Swipechain fosters a growing international community of developers, node operators, blockchains, businesses, and enthusiasts, breathing life into this breakthrough technology.
+Most importantly, the Solar fosters a growing international community of developers, node operators, blockchains, businesses, and enthusiasts, breathing life into this breakthrough technology.
-The Swipechain Team, also known as the Swipechain Crew, is decentralized throughout the world and has no main office.
+The Solar Team, also known as the Solar Crew, is decentralized throughout the world and has no main office.
 Team members come from the United States, France, Spain, Brazil, United Kingdom, Germany, The Netherlands, Slovenia, Finland, Bulgaria, Ukraine, and others.
-The Swipechain Crew is determined to change the world by giving everyone accessibility to the awesome power of blockchain.
+The Solar Crew is determined to change the world by giving everyone accessibility to the awesome power of blockchain.
 We have been expanding and hiring more talent regardless of market conditions, and we are in possession of multiple years' worth of working capital in various cryptocurrencies.

-## Swipechain and GSoD Program
+## Solar and GSoD Program

-Pending a successful application, Swipechain would like to provide a technical writer the opportunity to work on an open-source blockchain project that utilizes cutting edge technology combined with a very vibrant and active community.
-With various Swipechain Core milestones recently completed and a plethora of new technology to uncover, there is no shortage of technical documentation, for both evaluation and writing, related to our slate of products and services.
+Pending a successful application, Solar would like to provide a technical writer the opportunity to work on an open-source blockchain project that utilizes cutting edge technology combined with a very vibrant and active community.
+With various Solar Core milestones recently completed and a plethora of new technology to uncover, there is no shortage of technical documentation, for both evaluation and writing, related to our slate of products and services.
 We are looking for a new technical writer, that is flexible, understands technology in terms of scope, development, has the ability to write developer tutorials supported with examples, and can also help with basic user application guides.
 GSoD program gives us the ability to open our doors even more and potentially find a new member of our distributed team.

 ## How Do We Work?

-Our documentation is available on https://docs.swipechain.org.
+Our documentation is available on https://docs.solar.network.
 Everything can be found here and also on our Blog.
 Documentation is a central point for Exchanges, Developers, Node Operators and blockchain enthusiast in general, allowing them to find information and build solutions on top of our blockchain platform.
 Documentation is based on VuePress, meaning that our docs are written in markdown language, making it easy to jump on and start collaborating from everywhere.
-Documentation is open-source and its source code can be found here:  https://github.com/SwipeChain/swipechain-docs/.
+Documentation is open-source and its source code can be found here:  https://github.com/solar-network/docs/.
 Just follow the Readme.md instructions and you will have your documentation project setup in a matter of minutes.
-We also prepared initial guidelines on How to Start Writing Documentation for Swipechain.
+We also prepared initial guidelines on How to Start Writing Documentation for Solar.
 Depending on the ability of the technical writer, we would like to provide the following projects (but are not limited to only them).

 ## Projects for Technical Writers